 Quality & Process Improvement

-Quality & Process Improvement (Q&PI) Conferences, formerly Mortality and Morbidity – M&M, occur on a weekly basis and are presented by residents with faculty mentors’ guidance.
+Quality & Process Improvement (Q&PI) Conferences, formerly Mortality and Morbidity – M&M, occur on a monthly basis and are presented by residents with faculty mentors’ guidance.
 Topics are decided by residents and faculty based on current/past patient care cases where a significant system error occurred.
 Q&PI provides a forum for resident interaction and discussion with attending physicians regarding care that could have been improved, and the opportunity to identify system errors.
 The faculty mentors facilitate the discussion based on the topic with a focus on root-cause analysis.